zenywallet/caprese/README.md

     mvn dependency:get -Ddest=./ -Dartifact=com.google.javascript:closure-compiler:LATEST

 You can find closure-compiler-vyyyyMMdd.jar in the current path.
-Copy the file to the *src* path or *~/.nimble/pkgs/caprese-0.1.0/* of the caprese repository.
+Copy the file to the *src* path or *~/.nimble/pkgs/caprese-0.1.0/* of the caprese repository, *~/.nimble/pkgs* could be *~/.nimble/pkgs2*.
 If several versions of a closure-compiler are found in the path, the latest version is used.

 Use *scriptMinifier* to make minified javascript.
 ```nim